djmunro/theawakaenedmind/_posts/2017-09-25-acres-of-diamonds-p2.md

 So keep this thought in your mind as often as possible on and off the job.

-> Somewhere in your present work there lurks and opportunity which will Bring you everything you could possibly want for yourself and your Family.
+> Somewhere in your present work there lurks an opportunity which will bring you everything you could possibly want for yourself and your family.
 It will not be labeled opportunity.
-It will be hidden in common every day garments.
-Just like the dirty drinking cup which triggered the paper cup industry
+It will be hidden in common everyday garments.
+Like the dirty drinking cup which started the paper cup industry.

 In closing, meditate and remember the following 12 points